Just 'passing through': Black bears sighted in Mansfield, Foxboro and Norfolk

-MANSFIELD -- A black bear was spotted early Tuesday on a doorbell camera walking outside a Central Street home, two days after a bear was spotted on South Street in Foxboro.
+A black bear was spotted early Tuesday on a doorbell camera walking outside a Central Street home in Mansfield, two days after a bear was spotted on South Street in Foxboro.

 The camera picked up the bear walking outside the home near the Foxboro line about 2:30 a.m., according to Acting Police Chief Michael Ellsworth.